 What we don’t: Materials and load limit are a step down from the Osprey Eja or Gregory Facet.

 REI’s packs are reliably high on value, but they aren’t usually standouts in terms of performance.
-However, we’ve been pleasantly surprised by the Flash 55—enough so that we moved it up our list several months ago, dethroning the brand's cheaper Trailmade below as our favorite budget design.
-Importantly, despite its reasonably low price, the Flash is competitively light (on par with the Osprey Eja and Gregory Facet below) and boasts a variety of convenient features, including four large side pockets (great for longer items like tent poles and a tall water bottle) and a generous front dump pocket.
+However, we’ve been pleasantly surprised by the Flash 55—enough so that we moved it up our a couple seasons back, dethroning the brand's cheaper Trailmade below as our favorite budget design.
+Importantly, despite its reasonably low price, the Flash is competitively light (on par with the Osprey Eja and Gregory Facet below) and features a variety of convenient features, including four large side pockets (great for longer items like tent poles and a tall water bottle) and a generous front dump pocket.
 We also appreciate the convenient roll-top closure, which makes it easy to compress the pack down when you're hauling a smaller load.
 And the Flash is hallmarked by a range of customizable features that are easy to remove and reattach, including compression straps, two hipbelt pockets, and a shoulder strap pocket (dropping all of them shaves 7 oz.).
 For just $199, this adds up to a steal for weight- and price-conscious backpackers alike.

-We recently took the Flash 55 on a three-day trek through Wyoming's Wind River Range and came away with a lot of praise.
+We took the Flash 55 on a three-day trek through Wyoming's Wind River Range at the end of last summer and came away with a lot of praise.
 Despite its affordable price tag and competitive weight, the Flash handled a full load surprisingly well, even as we approached its 30-pound limit.
-We also found storage to be mostly adequate, although the single lid pocket and lack of secondary access to the main compartment detract from the pack's otherwise well-rounded layout.
+We also found storage to be mostly adequate, although the single lid pocket and lack of secondary access to the main compartment detract from the otherwise well-rounded layout.
 We also weren't huge fans of the shoulder strap pocket, which is prone to falling off, difficult to reattach, and barely fit our iPhone in its case (we ended up removing it partway through the trip).
 But it’s hard to be overly critical at this price point, especially considering the Flash’s generous customization options and decidedly modern-feeling design (both of which are uncommon among sub-$200 packs).
 A final bonus: The latest model is available in four sizes, including a unique extra-small torso with a medium hipbelt, which means it should work for a wide range of body types.

-Read more: REI Flash 55 review (men's version)
+Read more: REI Co-op Flash 55 review

 See the REI Co-op Flash 55